JoeBlessett/E-List_eCommerce_Trends/README.md

 # Company Bockground

-Founded at the end of 2018, DotDash provides customers around the world with high-tech electronics and accessories.
-With a wealth of order, customer, and geographic data, DotDash is now prioritizing analysis to uncover valuable insights.
+Founded at the end of 2018, E-List provides customers around the world with high-tech electronics and accessories.
+With a wealth of order, customer, and geographic data, E-List is now prioritizing analysis to uncover valuable insights.
 These insights will be pivotal in identifying opportunities for improvement and providing actionable next steps to support growth in a competitive landscape.

 # Overview